wduraes/Workshops/Embedded Development IoT/Serial Monitor/readme.md

 ![Toolchain](../Images/serialmonitor.png)

-If all you see in the Serial Monitor is some sort of gibberish data like in the screen above, it is **very likely** you have th wrong speed settings.
+If all you see in the Serial Monitor is some sort of gibberish data like in the screen above, it is **very likely** you have the wrong speed settings.
 Note in this case the Serial Monitor is set to `115200 baud` but the code is set to 9600, in the `Serial.begin(9600);` line.

 ## Quick reference guide to Serial